carbon-io/presentation__gluecon-2017/README.md

 ## (0) Hello (D)

 * I'm Will Shulman, CEO and Co-founder of mLab.
-* Database-as-a-Service for MongoDB.
+* Database-as-a-Service for MongoDB that runs on AWS, Azure, and Google Cloud.
-* mLab hosts more than half a million MongoDB deployments.
+* We host more than half a million MongoDB deployments.
 * Our infrastructure is large and complex, and is made up of dozens of types of microservices.
 * We built carbon.io to allow us to quickly build high-quality microservices.